NRH ART BILLBOARDS

 The temporary electronic billboard exhibition was launched as part of the Art Lives in Our City initiative, which provides visibility for talented North Richland Hills residents.
 This initiative also encompasses the Adventure World Boardwalk Art Trail and an upcoming Poetry Trail, featuring participants in NRH Cultural Arts Programs.
 “It's important to put the artists' names up on the billboard along with their work,” says Sarah Green, Cultural Arts Coordinator, “we can associate the art with the name and bring deserved recognition to these very talented people who are art celebrities in our community.”

-The four artists represented in the billboard exhibition included renowned Texas folk artist Jack Daw Russell, whose witty linoprints (a variation of a woodcut) can be found in galleries throughout the state.
+The artists represented in the billboard exhibition included renowned Texas folk artist Jack Daw Russell, whose witty linoprints (a variation of a woodcut) can be found in galleries throughout the state.
 In a linoprint, a design is cut into a linoleum surface with a sharp knife, chisel or gouge.
 The linoleum sheet is inked with a roller and then impressed onto paper.
 Jack’s sharp humor and wry social commentary imbue each of his prints, which are uniformly sized and immediately recognizable.